 The media has a long track record of using stereotypes to portray people with disabilities.
-These stereotypes can be negative or positive – but either way, they’re rarely true to life.
+These stereotypes can be negative or positive – but either way, they’re rarely accurate.

-Although these days we’re seeing more realistic portrayals of people with a disability in the media, common stereotypes still tend to stick around much more than they should.
+Although these days we’re seeing more realistic portrayals of people with a disability in the media, stereotypes are still all too common.

 So what are some of the more common stereotypes that get thrown around?
 Here are a few you may recognise…

 Throughout history, books and films have drawn strong links between disabilities and evil or depravity.
-There are countless examples of “baddies” with disabilities: from Captain Hook, to Shakespeare’s Richard III, to most of James Bond’s arch-enemies (watch the video above).
+There are countless examples of ‘baddies’ with disabilities: from Captain Hook, to Shakespeare’s Richard III, to many of James Bond’s arch-enemies (watch the video above).

-It’s also not uncommon for the villain to have a mental illness (as well as a particular tendency towards violent crime) – from the escapee of the town ‘institution’, to the Joker in The Dark Knight who is said to have schizophrenia.
-Read our myths about schizophrenia article which debunks the link between schizophrenia and violence.
+It’s also not uncommon for the villain to have a mental illness, along with as a particular tendency towards violent crime.
+One of the media’s most notorious villains for instance, the Joker (most recently portrayed by Joaquin Phoenix in ‘Joker’), is said to have schizophrenia.
+Read our Myths about schizophrenia article which debunks the link between schizophrenia and violence.

-Possibly this stereotype has been driven by a historical unfamiliarity about people with disabilities, but whatever the reason, it’s not a healthy or helpful trend.
+This stereotype may have been driven by a historical unfamiliarity about people with disabilities, but whatever the reason, it’s certainly not a healthy or helpful trend.

 On the flipside, there’s the superhero: an inspirational character who is actually seen to be extraordinary or heroic just because of their disability.

 News stories and online memes are big culprits of this stereotype, where a person with a disability is glorified.
 Many people with disabilities are just as capable as everyone else, and don’t need gushing praise for simply living their lives.